sean-williams24/BinkRecipes/README.md

 # BinkRecipes

-My attempt at creating a small app which displays recipes downloaded via the MealsDB API
+An app which displays recipes downloaded via the MealsDB API

 ## Pre-requisites